FrankReiser/ReiserRT_CombGenerator/README.md

 Other design choices were considered such as copying the const data at registration time but, this seemed wasteful.
 Also considered was just storing the data address and trusting the client to maintain the storage but, this seemed unsafe.
 Reference counting seemed the best choice.
-The below snippet shows how this shared "block" pointer may be accomplished.
+The below snippet shows one way how this shared "block" pointer may be accomplished.
+You could also use the BlockPool provided by ReiserRT_Core.

    ```
    // Allocate block of doubles and encapsulate in a unique pointer.
-   // Note the 'array' syntax.
-This is required and is only reliably
-   // supported by the C++17 standard.
    const size_t numHarmonics = 12;
    std::unique_ptr< double[] > magnitudes{ new double[ numHarmonics ] };